-You must complete and attach Schedule K if you claimed deductions on either item 12 or item 13 of Part 5, Recapitulation.
+General.-You must complete and attach Schedule K if you claimed deductions on either item 12 or item 13 of Part 5, Recapitulation.

-Debts of the Decedent

-List under "Debts of the Decedent" only valid debts the decedent owed at the time of death.
+Debts of the Decedent.-List under "Debts of the Decedent" only valid debts the decedent owed at the time of death.
 List any indebtedness secured by a mortgage or other lien on property of the gross estate under the heading "Mortgages and Liens."
 If the amount of the debt is disputed or the subject of litigation, deduct only the amount the estate concedes to be a valid claim.
-Enter the amount in contest in the column provided.
+If the claim is contested, enter the amount in contest in the column provided.